Ilyass-Dahaoui/VulneraScan-/README.md

 # VulneraScan - Advanced Detection of Open-Source Code Vulnerabilities

 ## Description
 **VulneraScan**  is an advanced tool designed to detect vulnerabilities in open-source code repositories.
-By leveraging state-of-the-art AI techniques and deep learning models, VulneraScan provides an efficient and automated solution for identifying security risks within open-source software.
-The system uses a combination of static code analysis and deep learning-based vulnerability detection to ensure that potential threats are recognized early in the software development process.
+By leveraging cutting-edge Large Language Models (LLMs) enhanced with Reinforcement Learning through Generative Robust Policy Optimization (GRPO), VulneraScan offers an efficient and automated solution for identifying security risks within open-source software.
+This system combines dynamic code analysis with reinforcement learning-based vulnerability detection, ensuring that potential threats are identified and mitigated early in the software development lifecycle.

-This project focuses on improving the security of open-source codebases by identifying vulnerabilities that could be exploited in cyberattacks.
-Whether you're a developer, a security researcher, or an organization relying on open-source software, VulneraScan helps you protect your code and avoid potential security breaches.
+This project aims to enhance the security of open-source codebases by pinpointing vulnerabilities that could be exploited in cyberattacks.
+Whether you're a developer, security researcher, or an organization utilizing open-source software, VulneraScan empowers you to safeguard your code and proactively avoid potential security breaches.

 ## Table of Contents
 - [Installation](#installation)